It was August of 2017 and our PR had finally come through in a record 42 days after AoR.

 When we were emigrating, we were lucky to close up our PPF and withdraw all our funds.
 But the rules were changed shortly after, and you couldn’t withdraw your PPF.
 Consider making a partial withdrawal.

 You can close the PPF account once you become an NRI.
-Many people keep the account active and keep depositing money to get high rate of interest.
-It is better to keep it active unless you really need this money.
+Many people keep the account active and keep depositing money to get a high rate of interest.
+It is better to keep it busy unless you really need this money.

 Canada Currency Cash